ruchirai90/IT-LibraryManagementSystem/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-UI stack - REACT JS
+React

-Store Management - REDUX
+Redux

-Backend - Nodejs
+Nodejs

-##How to run the application ?
+## How to run the application ?

 Clone the reporsitory
 run npm install